If you don't find an answer to your question on this page, do not hesitate to contact us with your question

 Once she arrives, she can stay in the US for 90 days in the "fiancée" status.
 By the end of that time you either get legally married, or she has to go back to her home country.
 Neither you nor her are obligated to get married, but you may be financially responsible for her return ticket if the things don't work out.

 When you do get married you will need to apply for a permanent resident status for her.
 There is a special form for that, and an application fee.
-When you get to that point, you can give us a call This is going to run about $800 in fees and required medical tests, if you fill out the forms by yourself.
+This is going to run about $800 in fees and required medical tests, if you fill out the forms by yourself.

 A. The actual process should be within 2 weeks from the time she applies at the US Consulate in her home country, if there are no complications.
 That does not include filing your petition.